Nearby Hikes In The National Forest

 NEARBY TRAILS IN THE NATIONAL FOREST

 There are so many places to explore that you could hike a different trail almost any day of the year.
+In the Spring, upper elevations of many hikes will still have snow, so ask when you check in for updates/suggestions.
 Here are just a few of our favorites.

 Greenwater Lakes: One of our all-time favorites and a great hike year-round!
 This trail meanders across rivers to two gorgeous mountain lakes surrounded by jagged peaks.
 This is a good hike in all weather as you’re sheltered by trees for much of the way.
 The lakes are a great place for a picnic!
 The trail is fairly flat so it’s good for kids, and it’s about 1 ½ miles to the lower lake and another ½ mile to the upper lake.
 People fish in both lakes, although we’re not sure how much they catch!
-Click here to read more.
+Update April 2017: the first bridge on this trail is damaged but passable.
+It is leaning so parents with small kids may not want to cross it.

 Camp Sheppard to Snoquera Falls: This is an especially nice 3-mile roundtrip hike in the spring and early summer while the water is running.